thespis-rs/thespis_iface/README.md

 ## TODO:

+- test implementing async traits on Self with lifetime, eg. types that are not 'static.
 - fix clone on recipient like so: https://stackoverflow.com/revisions/30353928/3
 - oblige all implementors of all traits to implement Debug?
 - go over actix features and see what would be useful to have (backpressure?)